 The perfect potato recipe in one dish

 Instead of using several pots and pans to cook everything separately, you can make this creamy and “cheesy” Vegan Potato Bake in just one dish!
 And the best is, that it’s prepared in only about 10 minutes, and even though you‘ll also have to add in baking time, fortunately, you don’t need to do anything to it while it’s baking in the oven.
 So you can spend the time doing anything else that has to be done in your household.
 This is also a reason why my mom loved to make it on busy days after work, by the way.

 Easy Vegan Potato Bake

-If you make a traditional dish of Potatoes au Gratin, they usually contain ingredients which aren’t vegan or gluten-free.
+If you make a traditional dish of Potatoes au Gratin, they usually contain ingredients that aren’t vegan or gluten-free.
 This healthier dish, however, is made with only plant-based ingredients, so it contains no heavy cream or dairy cheese.
-The sauce is based on cashews and that makes it a thick and creamy consistency.
-I kept it very simple, however, it’s pretty similar to my Vegan Alfredo Sauce recipe.
+The sauce is made of cashews which make the consistency super thick and creamy.
+I kept the recipe very simple, however, it’s pretty similar to my Vegan Alfredo Sauce.

 Vegan Potato Bake with Mushrooms and Zucchini

 I love adding healthy vegetables to my meals, so I also added mushrooms zucchini in this Vegan Potato Bake Recipe because they’re perfect for layering with the Potatoes.
 Also, I like adding pumpkin, tomatoes, spinach, carrots or sweet potatoes.
 However, you can add any vegetables because it’s a very versatile recipe, so feel free to mix and match to your wish.

 - The perfect comfort food for any holiday gathering!